cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 In this way, the priors for gamma can be set using setPriors().
 There I needed to edit the `UGamma`parameter what controls "covariance matrix for the prior multivariate Gaussian distribution for Gamma parameters".
 Object `UGamma_strict`was setup as a matrix with diag(0.1, nc * nt).
 Being nc the number of covariates and nt the number of traits.

+### November 10, 2025

+According to the distribution of the psrf and ess I will do the comparisson using the median for all the models.
+In that way, converging models are:

+- fbs_M003_thin_1000_samples_1000
+- fbs_M005_thin_1000_samples_1000
+- fbs_M008_thin_1000_samples_1000

+Starting cross validation.
+Number of folds 4.
+Random selection of routes sampling units to be used in the validation.
+This test is gonna be overstimate the performance of the models, maybe the randomnization should be at the level of route.
+A test set could be a better challenge.